Garmin Fenix 8 Review | Cash Grab ❌ 8 cons ✔️ 18 Pros

 Buy: Fenix 8 Sapphire AMOLED

 Garmin has introduced yet another series of changes to the on-screen menus, which will still confuse anyone new to the company’s products.
-Those hoping to avoid countless key presses by using voice commands will be disappointed by their limitations.
+Those hoping to use voice commands to avoid countless key presses will be disappointed by their limitations.
 Meanwhile, those wishing to make and take calls directly on their Fenix will still rely on their nearby smartphones but will be somewhat satisfied with the ability to control messages, voice calls, and phone assistants from the watch.

-The latest Fenix superficially resembles previous models.
-However, this time, there are some notable improvements, such as the sensor guard, larger display areas on certain models, and clever new ways to lock and unlock the touchscreen using swipe gestures.
+The latest Fenix superficially resembles previous models; however, there are notable improvements, such as the sensor guard, larger display areas on certain models, and clever new methods for locking and unlocking the touchscreen using swipe gestures.

 It is undoubtedly the best Fenix ever.
 However, the minor feature upgrades fail to justify the price increase.
-If you already own a Fenix 6 Pro, 7, or 7 Pro, it’s hard to justify the upgrade unless you have cash to burn.
-Even for first-time Fenix buyers, the 7 Pro/Epix 2 Pro models are more sensible alternatives and often heavily discounted.
+If you already own a Fenix 6 Pro, 7, or Fenix 7 Pro, it’s hard to justify the upgrade unless you have cash to burn.
+Even for first-time Fenix buyers, the 7 Pro and Epix 2 Pro models are more sensible alternatives and are often heavily discounted.

 I like it.
 But…